STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 ### Criteria

 - Content - What is the quality of research and/or policy question and relevancy of data to those questions?
 - Correctness - Are statistical procedures carried out and explained correctly?
+Are the procedures used appropriate for the data?
 - Writing and Presentation - What is the quality of the statistical presentation, writing, and explanations?
 - Creativity and Critical Thought - Is the project carefully thought out?
 Are the limitations carefully considered?
 Does it appear that time and effort went into the planning and implementation of the project?